Only 15% Is Classified as Business Critical Information; Data Overload Could Cost Organizations up to $3.3 Trillion Cumulatively by 2020

 The Vast Majority of Business Data Sits Below the Waterline

 Around the world, the Global Databerg Report found that on average 52% of all stored data is dark.
 Dark data could either be redundant, obsolete or trivial (ROT) or valuable clean business data.
-At 64% (a large 12% above the global average), Canada is the second worst dark data offender, behind only Germany’s 66% and ahead of Australia’s 62%.
-The USA is in a mid-range position at 54% of their data being unknown.
-The highest proportion of clean and identified business critical data was found in China (25% clean), Israel (24% clean) and Brazil (22% clean).
+The worst dark data offenders are Germany, Canada and Australia with respectively 66%, 64% and 62% of their stored data defined as dark, leaving the US in a mid-range position with 54% of their data being unknown.
+The highest proportion of clean and identified business critical data was found in China (25% clean), Israel (24% clean) and Brazil (22 % clean).
 But this still means that more than 75% of all data they are storing is dark or has no value for the business.
-At 13%, Canada’s clean data level is 2% below the global average.

 A Fear of the Delete Key